How to Sue an Uninsured Driver in 2025 (Take These 4 Steps)

 Can I file a lawsuit against an uninsured driver for personal injuries?

+Can you sue someone who doesn’t have car insurance for personal injuries?
 Yes, you can file a lawsuit against an uninsured driver for personal injuries you have sustained in an accident.
 However, it’s important to consider that even if you win the lawsuit and are awarded damages, the uninsured driver may not have the financial resources to pay.
-Consulting with a personal injury attorney experienced in handling uninsured motorist cases will help you understand the potential outcomes and options available to you.

 What is uninsured motorist coverage, and how does it work?